 What motivated me to undertake PhD study?

-I have always been passionately interested in police and policing which has always been my main driver for working towards gaining a PhD.
+I have always been passionately interested in policing which has always been my main driver for working towards gaining a PhD.
 Having grown up in a policing environment, I always felt I had a unique comfort around police officers which allowed me to integrate and learn about their occupational cultures, pressures and motivations.
 I always knew I wanted to complete a PhD focused on policing and my drive was always to have some researching link to the Metropolitan Police Service, therefore this partnership PhD between the University of Leeds and MPS was absolutely perfect for me.
 I passionately believe that a strong, ethical and facilitating police force reflects those qualities in a democratic country - the police are an acutely magnified reflection of wider society and this has always interested me.
 Reading the ethnographic literature of people like Van Maanen, Skolnick and more recently the work of Alice Goffman further exemplified to me where my interests and passions lie and pushed me to apply for a PhD programme.

 What makes me passionate about my subject?